 PL265 completed a phase Ia single ascending dose and demonstrated good safety.
-PL265 is currently being evaluated in a phase Ib multiple dose escalation and data from this study are expected in 2019.
+PL265 will be evaluated in a phase Ib multiple dose escalation and data from this study are expected in 2021.

-PL265 pharmacokinetics has shown that its target enzyme inhibition is effective and includes a half-life of 13 hours, making it an ideal oral candidate for the treatment of neuropathic chronic pain, and for local administration such as eye-drops for ophthalmic pain.
+PL265 pharmacokinetics has shown that its target enzyme inhibition is effective and includes a half-life of 13 hours, making it an ideal oral candidate for the treatment of chronic pain, e.g. neuropathic pain, and for local administration such as eye-drops for ophthalmic pain.